 Homeopathic natural product

 We are happy to suggest the HomeoAnimal CONJUNCTIVITIS product.
-It’s made entirely of natural ingredients and its anti-inflammatory properties help soothe the eyes of a cat affected by this condition.
+It’s made entirely of natural ingredients and its properties help soothe the eyes of a cat.
 It also helps to promote your cat's eyes overall health even in case of tearing.

 As mentioned above, it’s perfect for pets at the onset of conjunctivitis and can be used for both cats and dogs.
-It is therefore a product which is very useful to have on hand and that allows you to intervene quickly in the event of conjunctivitis in your cat.
+It is therefore a product which is very useful to have on hand and that allows you to intervene quickly in the event of eye infection (conjunctivitis) in your cat.